A mathematical certification for positivity conditions in Neural Networks with applications to partial monotonicity and Trustworthy AI: Case Studies

 \section{Case Studies}

-In the following section, two case studies where partial monotonicity constraints should be enforced are presented.
+In the following section, three case studies where partial monotonicity constraints should be enforced are presented.
 In the first case, an ANN is used to estimate the heat transfer of a 1D bar.
-As the input domain is 2 dimensional, it will allow us to visualize the Voronoi expansion and the partial monotonicity certification using the \hyperref[alg:alg1]{LipVor Algorithm}.
-The second case is a four-dimensional dataset where partial monotonicity aligns with ethical predictions.
-Therefore, this dataset is an example of how partial monotonicity ensures ethical fairness and the application of LipVor to an input multidimensional domain.
-Consequently, these two experiments constitute real-world scenarios where partial monotonicity aligns with physics or ethical principles respectively.
+As the input domain is 2 dimensional, we can visualize the Voronoi expansion and the partial monotonicity certification using the \hyperref[alg:alg1]{LipVor Algorithm}.
+Second, a four-dimensional dataset illustrates fairness by ensuring positive attributes are not penalized, highlighting monotonicity’s role in trustworthy predictions.
+Finally, monotonicity constraints are applied to the AutoMPG dataset, demonstrating the use of LipVor in higher-dimensional spaces.
+Together, these three experiments constitute real-world scenarios where partial monotonicity aligns with physics, trustworthiness, or expected behavior, respectively.

+For model training and evaluation, the dataset is split into training, validation, and testing.
+First, $20\%$ of the samples are reserved for testing to provide an unbiased assessment.
+The remaining $80\%$ is further divided $80/20$ into training (model fitting) and validation (hyperparameter tuning and overfitting control).
+The ANN architecture and hyperparameters, such as learning rate and weight decay, were selected via grid search.
+The specific parameter ranges are available in the accompanying \mbox{\href{https://github.com/alejandropolo/LipVor}{GitHub repository}}.